Subject: Mathematics

 Two lines are parallel if they share the same slope but have different y-intercepts (m₁ = m₂).
 Perpendicular lines’ slopes are negative reciprocals (m₁ × m₂ = –1).
 For instance, if a line has slope 2, a parallel line also has slope 2, while a perpendicular line’s slope is –1/2.
 In slope-intercept form y = mx + b, changing b shifts the line parallelly, and switching to the negative reciprocal changes its orientation to perpendicular.
 In fields like architecture or geometry proofs, this concept ensures accurate angle construction and parallel design alignment.
 Practice with slope forms cements your ability to interpret and create consistent geometric relationships.

-View QuestionWhat is the length of the diagonal of a square with a side length of 7 cm?
+View QuestionWhat is the area of a circle with a diameter of 14 cm?

 View Question